-- UNMISS personnel erect barbed wire fencing around Tomping camp, where some 15,000 IDPs are sheltered by the United Nations, in Juba January 7, 2014 (Photo Reuters/James Akena)
+- UNMISS personnel erect barbed wire fencing around Tomping camp in Juba January 7, 2014 (Reuters/James Akena)

 "I think the UN want to be the government of the South [Sudan] and they felt short of naming the chief of the UNMISS as the co-president of the Republic of South Sudan,” said Kiir.

 "And if that is the position of Ban Ki-Moon, they should make it clear that the UN wants to takeover South Sudan,” Kiir added.

 Relations between UNMISS and South Sudan government have deteriorated after fighting broke out in Juba last month between parts of the army, triggering armed rebellions in Jonglei, Unity and Upper Nile states.

 According to the latest statistics released by the the UN OCHA on Monday the conflict internally displaced 494,000 people, including 67,400 civilians who sought protection in nine UNMISS protection sites across the country.
 Also 86,100 South Sudanese refugees have reached neighbouring countries.

 The UN’s camp in Bor, the capital of Jonglei state, hosts 10,000 people and was the scene of a dispute between the government and the UN on Sunday when South Sudan’s information minister was refused entry the compound because of his two armed bodyguards.